 We find that confinement plays a significant role both in the active hydrodynamic interactions between particles and in the passive diffusivity of their correlated Brownian motions.
-We find that our stochastic numerical methods yield results in close agreement with the Stokes-Einstein relations given in equation 5.3, see Figure 5.5.
-We think the slight discrepancy in our results comes from the inherent errors in our different estimators to obtain the mobility and diffusivity of a particle from the computational simulations.
+We find that our stochastic numerical methods yield results in close agreement with the Stokes-Einstein relations given in equation 5.5, see Figure 5.6.
+We think the slight discrepancy in our results comes from the inherent issues associated with how to attribute a mobility/diffusivity to the discrete particle models.
+In the deterministic setting, we estimated a mobility by measuring the translational and rotational velocities in response to an applied force/torque realized by a symmetric force distribution over the surface control points of the particle, for details see Appendix A. The diffusivity was measured by averaging the translational and rotational motions of the collection of surface control points.
+As a consequence of these differences in the estimators, we expect some small systematic discrepancies.

-FIG. 5.5.
+FIG. 5.6.
 Confinement Effects on the Pair Mobility and Diffusivity of Particles.
-We consider the role of proximity to the channel wall both on the active hydrodynamic responses in the interactions between a pair of ellipsoidal particles and on the passive diffusivities in the correlated Brownian motions of the two particles.
+We consider the role of proximity to the channel wall both on the active hydrodynamic responses in the interactions between a pair of ellipsoidal particles (aspect ratio p = c/a = 0.6) and on the passive diffusivities in the correlated Brownian motions of the two particles.
 We find confinement significantly impacts both the active responses and passive diffusivity.
-We also find that our stochastic computational methods agree to a good approximation with the predictions of the Stokes-Einstein relations $D = 2k_BTM$ , [29].
+We also find that our stochastic computational methods agree to a good approximation with the predictions of the Stokes-Einstein relations $D = 2k_BTM$, [33].